Lansburgh's: Flagship store

 The initial Seventh Street flagship downtown store was located on and constructed in 1882, and was a work of architect Adolf Cluss.
 The store was greatly expanded in 1916, 1924 and 1941 out to Eighth Street.
 During the 1970s and 1980s, the store building was used for offices and warehouse space.
 The former flagship store on 7th Street was at the forefront of the revitalized Penn Quarter section of downtown Washington, D.C.

 Branch stores

-In 1955, Lansburgh's opened its first suburban branch at Langley Park, Maryland followed in 1959, with a $2.5 million, 150000 sqft branch at Shirlington Shopping Center in Arlington, Virginia.
+In 1955, Lansburgh's opened its first suburban branch at Langley Park, Maryland.
+It was followed, in 1959, by a $2.5 million, 150000 sqft branch at Shirlington Shopping Center in Arlington, Virginia.
 The chain was slow to open other suburban branches.
 The 160000 sqft store at Tysons Corner Center opened on October 19, 1969, after protracted battles regarding leases dating back to 1962.
 Because of that fight, the chain was slow to expand to other malls opening the Washington, D.C. suburbs.
 This was followed by the store at Rockville Mall on February 14, 1972, and a 160000 sqft store at Springfield Mall (later Korvettes, then SpringFest Food Court/AMC) in March 1973.